AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

     ![](assets/substitution_recipient_selection.png)

 1. Select the profile to use for testing, then enter in the **[!UICONTROL Address]** field the desired substitution address, then click **[!UICONTROL Confirm]**.
-Alls proofs targeting the profile will be sent to this email address, rather than to the one defined in the database for this profile.
+All proofs targeting the profile will be sent to this email address, rather than to the one defined in the database for this profile.

     If you want to add a specific prefix to the proofs' subject line, fill in the **[!UICONTROL Subject line prefix]** field.